 I’ve had panic attacks pretty much my entire life.
 The good news is, through a combination of therapy and my own learning I’ve got to a stage where, nine times out of ten, I can head them off.
 For me, it’s all about recognising the early warning signs.
 Panic attacks might feel like they pop up out of nowhere, but the truth is they’ve usually been building up over a period of hours, sometimes days.

 With me, anxiety often manifests itself as irritability.
 If everyone’s getting on my nerves for no good reason, I take it as a sign I need to do something, like exercise or relaxation, to manage my stress.
 If I’m entering panic mode, colours become brighter, sounds much louder and my vision will ‘zoom in’ on a particular spot.
 If I register that this is happening, I use some of the breathing techniques below.

 A quick note here – ALWAYS breathe out first.
 Panic makes you take in too much oxygen, so taking a deep breath in first will make you feel light headed.

 You are not dying

 You’re overdosing on adrenaline released by your body because you’re feeling scared.
-This means your chest is tight, you feel like you can’t breathe, your heart beats like crazy, and you feel like you’re going to faint or wet yourself.
+This means your chest is tight, you feel like you can’t breathe, your heart beats like crazy, and you feel like you’re going to faint.